n0rad/typed-command-line-parser/README.rst

  that you don't want to appears in Usage)

 Mandatory Arguments
- You can call ``argument.setMandatory(boolean)`` to tell the parser that this argument must appears in the cli
+ You can call ``argument.setMandatory(boolean)`` to tell the parser that this argument must appears in the cli. **By default every arguments are optional **

 Multicall
  You can set the argument as multicallable to get an array of values (or number of times called for a CliNoParamArgument) by calling ``argument.setMulticallMin(int)`` or ``argument.setMulticallMin(int)`` or even ``argument.setMulticall(int)`` for an exact match of call.
-Minimum multicall cannot be set to <1, use ``argument.setMandatory(boolean)`` if you want to set your argument as optional.
+Minimum multicall cannot be set to <1, use ``argument.setMandatory(boolean)`` if you want to set your argument as optional. ** 1 is min and Max default values, meaning no multicall **

 Needed
  You can tell the parser that an argument needs to be set as the same time as another one with ``argument.addNeededArgument(Argument)``